jorgecapuan/Rods-in-rotating-fields-2D/README.md

-Rename input_---.dat file to "constants.f"
-the Fortran souce code is rodoscill.f
+The input file is "constants.f" the Fortran souce code is rodoscill.f